Kinetically constrained models out of equilibrium: Models

 Given a cellular automaton $\phi$, we further consider its version with \emph{death} as follows.
-Let $\xi_{x,t}$ be i.i.d.\ Bernoulli variables with parameter $\delta\in[0,1]$.
+For $x\in\bbZ^d$ and $t\in\bbN$, let $\xi_{x,t}$ be i.i.d.\ Bernoulli variables with parameter $\delta\in[0,1]$.
 Then the automaton with map $\phi$ and $\delta$ death is defined by

+for all $t\ge 1$ starting from a given initial condition $\omega(0)\in\Omega$.
+That is, at each space-time point, we apply the map $\phi$, as in the $\phi$-CA, with probability $1-\delta$ and we change the state to healthy with probability $\delta$.